harrysjohnston/2ptPipeline/README.md

 For use of the kmeans clustering routine, clone into this repository https://github.com/esheldon/kmeans_radec and follow the setup instructions, before running skyknife.py with the -kmeans command-line argument.

+# Test installation

+Just run ./run_tests.sh and expect to see a little plot of wg+, wgx, wgg for a small test sample.
+Should match the image in the repository.